sdunnack/golf-stats/README.md

 # Golf Stats Tracker

-Personal golf stats dashboard — pulls data from Garmin Connect (including CT10 club sensor data) and visualizes it in a local JavaScript dashboard stored in a JSON file you own.
+Personal golf stats dashboard — pulls data from Garmin Connect (including CT10 club sensor data) and visualizes it in a local JavaScript dashboard backed by JSON files you own.

 ## Setup